-The DS2781 has a 256 byte linear memory space with registers for instrumentation, status, and control, as well as EEPROM memory blocks to store parameters and user information.
+The DS2788 has a 256-byte linear memory space with registers for instrumentation, status, and control, as well as EEPROM memory blocks to store parameters and user information.
 Byte addresses designated as "Reserved" return undefined data when read.
 Reserved bytes should not be written.
-Several byte registers are paired into twobyte registers in order to store 16-bit values.
-The most significant byte (MSB) of the 16 bit value is located at a even address and the least significant byte (LSB) is located at the next address (odd) byte.
-When the MSB of a two-byte register is read, the MSB and LSB are latched simultaneously and held for the duration of the Read Data command to prevent updates to the LSB during the read.
+Several byte registers are paired into two-byte registers in order to store 16-bit values.
+The MSB of the 16-bit value is located at a even address and the LSB is located at the next address (odd) byte.
+When the MSB of a two-byte register is read, the MSB and LSB are latched simultaneously and held for the duration of the Read-Data command to prevent updates to the LSB during the read.
 This ensures synchronization between the two register bytes.
 For consistent results, always read the MSB and the LSB of a two-byte register during the same Read Data command sequence.

-EEPROM memory consists of the non-volatile EEPROM cells overlaid with volatile shadow RAM.
+EEPROM memory consists of the NV EEPROM cells overlaid with volatile shadow RAM.
 The Read Data and Write Data commands allow the 1-Wire interface to directly accesses only the shadow RAM.
 The Copy Data and Recall Data function commands transfer data between the shadow RAM and the EEPROM cells.
-In order to modify the data stored in the EEPROM cells, data must be written to the shadow RAM and then copied to the EEPROM.
-In order to verify the data stored in the EEPROM cells, the EEPROM data must be recalled to the shadow RAM and then read from the shadow RAM.
+To modify the data stored in the EEPROM cells, data must be written to the shadow RAM and then copied to the EEPROM.
+To verify the data stored in the EEPROM cells, the EEPROM data must be recalled to the shadow RAM and then read from the shadow RAM.

-USER EEPROM
+User EEPROM

-A 16 byte User EEPROM memory (block 0, addresses 20h-2Fh) provides non-volatile memory that is uncommitted to other DS2781 functions.
-Accessing the User EEPROM block does not affect the operation of the DS2781.
+A 16-byte user EEPROM memory (block 0, addresses 20h-2Fh) provides NV memory that is uncommitted to other DS2788 functions.
+Accessing the user EEPROM block does not affect the operation of the DS2788.
 User EEPROM is lockable, and once locked, write access is not allowed.
-The battery pack or host system manufacturer can program lot codes, date codes and other manufacturing, warranty, or diagnostic information and then lock it to safeguard the data.
+The battery pack or host system manufacturer can program lot codes, date codes, and other manufacturing, warranty, or diagnostic information and then lock it to safeguard the data.
 User EEPROM can also store parameters for charging to support different size batteries in a host device as well as auxiliary model data such as time to full charge estimation parameters.

-PARAMETER EEPROM
+Parameter EEPROM

-Model data for the cells, as well as application operating parameters are stored in the Parameter EEPROM memory (block 1, addresses 60h-7Fh).
-The ACR (MSB and LSB) and AS registers are automatically saved to EEPROM when the RARC result crosses 4% boundaries.
-This allows the DS2781 to be located outside the protection FETs.
-In this manner, if a protection device is triggered, the DS2781 cannot lose more that 4% of charge or discharge data.
+Model data for the cells and application operating parameters are stored in the parameter EEPROM memory (block 1, addresses 60h-7Fh).
+The ACR (MSB and LSB) and AS registers are automatically saved to EEP-ROM when the RARC result crosses 4% boundaries.
+This allows the DS2788 to be located outside the protection FETs.
+In this manner, if a protection device is triggered, the DS2788 cannot lose more that 4% of charge or discharge data.